Please rotate your device

 If the court determine you are being alienated by the other parent it can result in enforcement of orders or even a change of residence if this is the only way to ensure the children maintains a relationship with both parents.

-At Sousa Law we offer free initial consultations in relation to all Family, Children, Divorce and Financial matters and can talk you through all options available to you to resolve any issues in dispute.
+Sousa Law are expert Family Law Solicitors in Southampton.
+We offer free initial consultations in relation to all Family, Children, Divorce and Financial matters and can talk you through all options available to you to resolve any issues in dispute.
 If you have any further questions or need advice please do not hesitate to contact us.

 Family Solicitor Southampton, Family Lawyer Southampton, Divorce Lawyer Southampton, Divorce Solicitor Southampton